Scroll over 'more' to the right for units/activities/resources!

 An increase in trade.

 This was true for a few reasons.
 View the video to discover why trade began growing in Europe in the Middle Ages.
 Some of the info will be review and some will be new.
-Use the info from the video to fill in your notes. |

 TASK 2 - How did towns begin to change life for people in the Middle Ages?